 In order to preserve scenic values and define its permanent boundary, the park began purchasing small tracts of land and easements in 1986.
-True to the spirit of the original vision, many landowners continue this tradition today by placing easements on their property to limit any potential future development.
+True to the spirit of the original vision, many landowners continue this tradition today by placing easements on their property in order to limit any potential future development.

-© 2001 - 2012 Greg A. Hartford, AcadiaMagic.com
+© 2001 - 2013 Greg A. Hartford, AcadiaMagic.com

 All Rights Are Retained by the Copyright and Trademark Owner